-Other, please specify (# people provided access to improved, safe, water sources)

-Increasing access to safe water for vulnerable individuals is one of the most urgent challenges the world faces.
-Addressing this challenge has been a priority for PepsiCo.
-Since 2006, through partnerships funded by the PepsiCo Foundation, we have provided access to safe water to over 44 million people by the end of 2019.
-This has meant we have achieved our goal 6 years early and almost doubling our target of reaching 25 million people by 2025.
-As a result of this success, PepsiCo has set an ambitious new target: helping to expand safe water access to 100 million people by 2030
+Other, please specify people provided access to improved, safe, water sources access to safe water to over 55 million people by the end of 2020.
+After reaching our original 2025 safe water access goal early and almost doubling our target of reaching 25 million people by 2025, PepsiCo set an ambitious new target: helping to expand safe water access to 100 million people by 2030.